RAG is Dead, Long Live RAG: Building Your Own Vector Database Pipeline

 ├── github_to_qdrant.py # Main processing script

-├── config.json.example # Configuration template
+├── config.yaml.example # Configuration template

 ├── requirements.txt # Python dependencies